Francesca Johnson Reg. MBACP (Accred)

 6 Ermington Terrace

-I absolutely love working as a counsellor and feel honoured to be a part of someone's journey to a more peaceful and fulfilling place.
-I practice general counselling seeing clients with a broad range of difficulties such as depression, relationship problems, anxiety, stress, low self esteem, under confidence and family issues but I have also undergone extra training in the field of Eating Disorders for both under and over eating and body image.
+I truly value my work as a counselling therapist and feel honoured to be a part of someone's journey to a more peaceful and fulfilling place.
+I practice general counselling seeing clients with a broad range of difficulties such as depression, anxiety, stress, relationship problems, low self esteem, work issues, under confidence and family issues.

 I firmly believe that the trust and relationship between therapist and client is vital and central to the process of change and enjoy practicing in a highly relational and humanistic way.
 Working through difficult thoughts, feelings and emotions in a safe, respectful and non-judgemental way empowers clients to reach within and attain overall wellness.
 This may at times be a challenging process but the rewards come in abundance as many happy clients have testified to.